Tony Bonner: As actor

+As director

 Personal life

+Bonner was married to Australian actress and model Nola Clark.
+One daughter, Chelsea Bonner, is the owner and director of a plus-size modelling agency.

 Bonner is patron of several charities including The Smith Family and the Wesley Mission suicide prevention program.
 He has also served on the board of the Variety Club and is Publicity Officer and past President of the Manly Life Saving Club.

-Bonner was married to Australian actress and model Nola Clark from 1972 to 1992.
-They had three daughters.
-One daughter, Chelsea Bonner, is the owner and director of the plus-size model agency BELLA Model Management.

 In 2017 Bonner was appointed a Member of the Order of Australia for significant service to the performing arts as an actor, to surf lifesaving, and to the community through charitable organisations.